Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region: Introduction

-Surprisingly, the choice of the edge-deletion ratio is not only crucial for a Weitz-type FPTAS for the Ising model, but it also admits a probabilistic interpretation in the Ising related random cluster model.
+Quite remarkably, the choice of the edge-deletion ratio is not only crucial for a Weitz-type FPTAS for the Ising model, but it also admits a probabilistic interpretation in the Ising related random cluster model.
 It corresponds exactly to the marginal probability that an edge is included in the random cluster model.
 Thus, our edge-deletion SSM implies standard SSM for the random cluster model.
 This is the first SSM result for the random cluster model on general graphs, whereas all previous results were confined to lattices.
+As brief background, the random cluster model associated the ferromagnetic Ising model is parameterized by edge parameters $p$ and vertex parameters $\lambda$.
+For an edge $e\in E$ and a partial edge configuration $\sigma_{\Lambda}$ specified on $\Lambda\subseteq E(G)$, let $P^{\sigma\Lambda}_{G,e}$ denote the marginal probability under the random cluster distribution that edge $e$ is excluded conditioned on $\sigma_\Lambda$.